^ Up a level ^ Next standard >

 Introduction and scope

-ISO/IEC 27000 “provides an overview of information security management systems” (and hence the ISO27k standards), and “defines related terms” (i.e. a glossary that formally and explicitly defines many of the specialist terms as they are used and should be interpreted within the ISO27k standards).
+ISO/IEC 27000 gives an overview of information security management systems (and hence the ISO27k standards), and a glossary that formally and explicitly defines many (but not all) of the specialist terms as they are used within the standards.

 ISMS/ISO27k vocabulary section